 Before accepting an accommodation, such as deferred payments, make sure you fully understand the terms.
 This can help you be confident the new payment plan makes sense for your household budget.
 The Consumer Financial Protection Bureau recommends getting the agreement in writing.

 You should also find out how your lender will report the paused payments to the credit reporting agencies.
 Lenders can choose to report deferred accounts in different ways.
 For example, TransUnion records indicate the majority are adding a natural disaster code to your account.
 Once you know how your lender will report your account, consistently review your credit reports.
 This will help you check your accounts are being reported as expected.
-You can get a free credit report online as often as every week from each of the three nationwide credit reporting agencies through April 2021.
+You can get a free credit report online as often as every week from each of the three nationwide credit reporting agencies throughout 2023.

 We understand it can be difficult to makes sense of financial accommodation plans, especially since private lenders can all have different terms and requirements.
 But don’t be afraid to ask questions and get the help you need.
 Wave nine of our study revealed that 14% of those with auto loans have already enrolled in a financial accommodation plan.
 Continue to advocate for yourself as you do your best to manage your household finances and credit health during this time.